andylopezr/coink/README.md

 # REST API With Flask & SQL Alchemy

 <img src="https://www.ncrts.com/public/images/webapp-banner.jpg">
-> Form Database API using Python Flask, SQL Alchemy and Marshmallow
+> Form Database API using Python Flask, SQL Alchemy and Marshmallow for Coink

 ## How to run it